Risk management of chemical substances

 Implementation of risk management under the Plan of Priorities under the Canadian Environmental Protection Act, 1999 (CEPA)

-The Canadian Environmental Protection Act, 1999 (CEPA) was modernized in June 2023 and now requires that a Plan of Priorities (the Plan) be developed, consulted on and published no later than June 13, 2025.
-The Plan must specify activities or initiatives in relation to controlling or otherwise managing the risks to the environment or to human health posed by substances.
+CEPA was modernized in June 2023 and now requires a Plan of Priorities (the Plan).
+The Plan, published on July 19, 2025, specifies activities or initiatives in relation to controlling or otherwise managing the risks to the environment or to human health posed by substances.

 Upcoming risk management